FROM THE FOUNDERS OF IBTA · 30+ COUNTRIES · DEVELOPED UNDER ISO/IEC 17024 PRINCIPLES

 09

-Public Verification Registry
+On-Chain Verification Registry

-Any employer, regulator, or partner can verify any CAIS holder’s status, tier, capstone deployment, and professional standing through the public registry.
+Credentials are issued on-chain by Standards Council multi-sig, conformant to W3C Verifiable Credentials, and non-transferable (soulbound).
+Any employer, regulator, or partner can verify any CAIS holder's status, tier, capstone deployment, and professional standing through the public registry.

 10